Mesotherapy

+Pressurized mesotherapy is a needle-free method that uses an accelerated jet of air to insert the ingredients into the skin tissue.
+A study on the effect of using a lipolytic substance inserted with needles compared to pressurized injection showed significant fat layer reduction for both methods but even better results with the pressurized injection system.

 Usage

+In the United States, deoxycholic acid, under the brand name Kybella, is approved by the Food and Drug Administration for reducing moderate-to-severe fat below the chin.
+When injected into submental fat, deoxycholic acid helps destroy adipocytes (fat cells), which are metabolized by the body over the course of several months.
+Deoxycholic acid has not been approved for injection elsewhere in the body.

-There are published studies on the clinical treatments and effects of these medications and numerous cocktails of combined chemical compounds on the body have been reported in Europe and South America for several years.
-There is no conclusive research proof that these chemical compounds work to target adipose (fat cells) specifically.
-Cell lysis, resulting from the detergent action of deoxycholic, may account for any clinical effect.
+There is no conclusive research proof that any chemical compounds work to target adipose (fat cells) specifically.
+Cell lysis, resulting from the detergent action of deoxycholic acid, may account for any clinical effect.

 History

 Michel Pistor (1924–2003) performed clinical research and founded the field of mesotherapy.
-Multi-national research in intradermal therapy culminated with Pistor's work from 1948 to 1952 in human mesotherapy treatments.

 The French press coined the term mesotherapy in 1958.
 The French Académie Nationale de Médecine recognized mesotherapy as a specialty of medicine in 1987.
 The French Society of Mesotherapy recognizes its use as treatment for various conditions but makes no mention of its use in plastic surgery.
 Popular throughout European countries and South America, mesotherapy is practiced by approximately 18,000 physicians worldwide.